Digital Literacy, Tech Support, and Language Lab

 2020

-Our very first grant award came in the form of a mini grant from Hmong American Women's Association and from Asian Americans Advancing Justice.
-We began by doing Census outreach in our traditional ways - typically in-person and often home visits.
-The pandemic onset changed everything and we had to change our plans to digital media and by creating how-to and informational videos.
+Our very first grant award came in the form of a mini grant from Hmong American Women's Association and Asian Americans Advancing Justice.
+We performed Census outreach in traditional ways the pandemic onset changed how we could operate.
+We changed course and created how-to and informational videos and remote outreach in attempts to count our Rohingya in Milwaukee.

 Rohingya Backgrounder